Benderx2/R3X/README.md

 * Native Object Linking (Programs can call procedures in .so or .dll files)
 * High Level Programming language (T++)
 * Inbuilt debugger
+* A mini-IRC implementation (quite buggy!)
+* A GL implementation coming soon!
 * A relatively well-featured toolchain (disassembler, executable reader, compiler)
 * A server-client-like implementation.
 (The server has the ability to run client VMs concurrently) ... and lots to come!